-Coils are measured by their gauge (in quarter increments), which determines their level of firmness and support.
-The lower the number, the thicker the spring, the firmer the mattress.
+Coils are measured by their gauge (in quarter increments), which helps determine their firmness — the lower the number, the thicker (and firmer) the coil.
 The thickest available coil is typically a 12.5 gauge (or very firm).
 Coils of 14- to 15.5- or higher gauge are softer and move more easily under pressure.

 The number of coils in a mattress is referred to as the coil count.
-It’s common for people to talk about “coil count” when mattress shopping, but in reality, the count is not as important than the gauge of the coils.
-A mattress with a low coil count made from a thick, high-quality steel can provide as much or more comfort than a mattress with a high coil count.
+It’s common for people to talk about “coil count” when mattress shopping, but in reality, the count is not as important as the gauge of the coils.
+A mattress with a low coil count made from thick, high-quality steel coils can be a more comfortable mattress than one with a high coil count from cheaper metals.
 You will need to determine by a comfort test which type (gauge) of coil feels the best to you.

-In general the coil count of your mattress should be at minimum:
+But, as a general rule, the coil count of your mattress should be at a minimum: